cn1t/FirebaseBlog/README.md

+# Firebase Blog Template

+This is a template for a blog system fully working with firebase.

 ## Deployment

 To deploy the blog you will have to add the following code to every java script file in the `js/` folder.